 Certain statements contained in this Quarterly Report on Form 10-Q may be considered "forward-looking statements" as that term is defined in the Private Securities Litigation Reform Act of 1995.
 The forward-looking statements contained herein are subject to known and unknown risks, uncertainties, assumptions and other factors that may cause our actual results, performance or achievements to be materially different from those expressed or implied by any such forward-looking statements.
 Forward-looking statements include information concerning our future financial performance, business strategy, projected plans and objectives.
 These statements may be identified by the fact that they do not relate to historical or current facts and may use words such as "believes," "expects," "anticipates," "will," "should," "could," "may," "would," "intends," "projects," "estimates," "plans," and similar words, expressions or phrases.
 The following important factors and assumptions could affect our future results and could cause actual results to differ materially from those expressed in such forward-looking statements.
-Additionally, many of these risks and uncertainties are currently amplified by and will continue to be amplified by, or in the future may be amplified by, the Coronavirus ("COVID-19") pandemic, the continued restrictions that have been placed on travel in many countries and the resulting adverse impact on the global economy, and the potential effects on the global economy and markets as a result of the ongoing military conflict between Russia and Ukraine.
+Additionally, many of these risks and uncertainties are currently amplified by and will continue to be amplified by, or in the future may be amplified by, the Coronavirus ("COVID-19") pandemic, the continued restrictions that have been placed on travel in many countries and the resulting adverse impact on the global economy, the potential effects on the global economy and markets as a result of the ongoing military conflict between Russia and Ukraine, and the risk of a recession in the United States or in any of the other regions in which we operate.
 These factors include, but are not limited to: